|

 General Musharraf

 takes keen interest in water sports and has been an enthusiastic canoeist.
-Being an avid
+He

 General Pervez Musharraf